A diagram-free approach to the stochastic estimates in regularity structures: Constructions

-As alluded to at the end of Subsection \ref{sec:model}, we have to include shift covariance and reflection parity of $\Pi_x$ into the induction in order for $c$ to be independent of $x$ and $\mathsf{z}_{\bf n}$, thus meeting the population condition (\ref{eq:c_pop_cond}).
+As alluded to at the end of Subsection \ref{sec:model}, we have to include shift covariance and reflection parity of $\Pi_x$ into the induction in order for $\eqref{eq:BPHZ}_\beta$ to hold with a $c_\beta$ independent of $x$ and meeting the population condition (\ref{eq:c_pop_cond}).
 By covariance under a space-time shift $z+\cdot$, we mean

 By parity, we understand the following covariance under the spatial reflection $Rx=(-x_1,x_2)$: